Charging Costs

 - Electricity and fuel prices fluctuate.
 The averages used here are reasonable baselines, but your local rates may differ.

-- Costs vary by country.
-Electricity and fuel prices differ across Europe, so your actual charging costs may be higher or lower than the averages shown here.
+- Costs vary by location.
+Electricity and fuel prices differ by country and region, so your actual charging costs may be higher or lower than the examples shown here.

 - Efficiency depends on the car.
 Ultra-efficient EVs (like the Hyundai Ioniq 6 at ~14 kWh/100 km) will cost less, while less efficient models will cost more.